csvpath/csvpath/README.md

 ## Running CsvPath

-There are two classes that do all the work: CsvPath and CsvPaths.
-Each has very few external methods.
+Two classes do all the work: CsvPath and CsvPaths.
+Each has only a few external methods.
 - CsvPath
   - parse(pathstring) applies a csvpath
   - next() iterates over the matched rows returning each matched row as a list